Household: France

 Between 1954 and 1973, the percentage of French homes with a shower or bath increased from 10 to 65 percent.
 During that period, the percentage of homes without flush toilets fell from 73 to 30 percent; homes without running water fell from 42 to 3.4 percent.
 A 1948 law permitted gradual, long-term rent increases for existing flats on the condition that part of the money was spent on repairs.
 According to John Ardagh, the law, "vigorously applied, was partly successful in its twofold aim: to encourage both repairs and new building."
+By 1968, as noted by one study, “most French housing, even in the rural areas, had running water, electricity and the communal amenities of recreation, transport and cultural services.”
 In 1974 an estimated 17% of the French population lived in a detached house, while 2% lived in an attached house, 78% in an apartment or flat, and 3% in other types of homes (trailers, mobile homes, etc.).
 In terms of amenities, in 1975 an estimated 20% of all houses were without a flush toilet, 1% without electric lighting, 34% without a fixed bath or shower and 3% without piped water.